 St. Gallen (2010)

-I published a paper with Knut Ims, my Norwegian friend and colleague, on Ibsen’s Peer Gynt.
+In 2010 I published a paper with Knut Ims, my Norwegian friend and colleague, on Ibsen’s Peer Gynt.
 We consider Peer Gynt to be an archetype for the global entrepreneur who commits all the major sins for personal gain.
 Peer Gynt had an all-desiring and unsatiatable ego.
 His life-project was to be ‘Emperor of the World’ through aquiring gold.
 Peer Gynt was a relentless egotist in doing business but close to death he learnt that he had never ‘been himself’.
 He asked the Button-molder what it was ‘to be oneself’.
 He got the answer “To be oneself, Peer Gynt, the self must die”.
-The tragedy of Peer Gynt reminds us that the ego cannot be sated.
-Greed, satisfaction-seeking, and striving for recognition are sources of our own destruction.
-The conclusion to this analysis of Ibsen’s play was that to be truly and wholly human, genuine selflessness is needed.
-This requires the ability to deny the instincts that arise from the lower self and to serve a higher purpose that enables us to transcend our material existence.
+The tragedy of Peer Gynt reminds us that the ego cannot be saturated.
+Greed, pleasure-seeking, and striving for recognition are sources of its own destruction.
+The conclusion of our analysis of Ibsen’s play was that to become truly and wholly human, genuine selflessness is needed.

 The Palgrave Handbook of Spirituality and Business (2011)